HodayaAngela/MERN_AmazonNet/README.md

 2. Setup MongoDB:

-- For local MongoDB, update the following line in the '.env' file: MONGODB_URI="mongodb://localhost:27017/AmazoNet"
-- For Atlas Cloud MongoDB:
-- Open a new database on MongoDB Atlas.
-- Alternatively, for validation, I have provided a separate link to an existing MongoDB Atlas.
+- I have provided a separate link to an existing MongoDB Atlas.
 Please update the .env file with the provided link.
-  Replace the current value of MONGODB_URI with the separate link you received for MongoDB Atlas.
-The updated line

 3. Run Backend: